Medicine 2030

 Project overview

-Medicine 2030 is a comprehensive change initiative launched in 2023/2024, the outcome of which will be the development of a new curriculum for our undergraduate entry and graduate entry medicine programmes.
+At UCD School of Medicine, our programmes are subject to ongoing and continuous improvement based on feedback from our stakeholders and changes in the practice of medicine.
+Medicine 2030 is a comprehensive review launched in 2023/2024, the outcome of which will be the implementation of a new curriculum for our undergraduate entry and graduate entry medicine programmes.
 The new Medicine 2030 curriculum will launch in 2026/2027 academic session.
 Click here for more information.

 Curriculum Committee